SandwichGouda/Data/Data.md

   * Write some documentation
   * Edit some documentation to make it clearer

-### @ This document
+### This document

-- When deploying this manual on our personal website, it might be a good thing to _parse_ it and remove some unnecessary parts : like this, or the one right above.
-Maybe add a tag for titles lines of whole paragraphs that don't need to be deployed (Make them start with ``### @`` for instance).
 - As Louis Chollet said : when undertaking something, always remember its original purpose :
   * Remembering things : when learning, reading, processing, writing down, to remember things better (rather than hearing/reading and forgetting) ; as a reminder this is the best way for learning (cf. Anki in prépa...)
   * Cheatsheet
   * A document I can quickly readthrough to re-grasp everything I've seen/known/understood before, to quickly reactivate my knowledge
   * To show people what we've seen in Computer Science before
 - It should only contain non-trivial data, not trivial stuff everyone knows
-- This website should be presented to others as a Memo (a big cheatsheet) containing information I processed, and not as something _intended to_ show my skills (or worse, to show off !)
+- This note is a memo containing information I processed, but might forget.
 - Conventions :
   * Writing in English
   * Linting